 Controversy surrounding her gender and her ascent to the throne aside, Hatshepsut proved to be a formidable ruler.
 She sent an expedition to Punt (more below) and instigated numerous building campaigns throughout the country.

 She also sent forth a number of military campaigns into Asia and Nubia, most of which were led by her stepson and co-regent, Thutmosis III.

 Even after coming of age, Thutmosis III remained in his stepmother’s shadow until she finally passed away.
 Though he later destroyed most of her monuments and had her erased from the history books, he never touched her mortuary temple.

 The motives behind Thutmosis III’s actions remain a mystery.
 But he likely destroyed Hatshepsut’s monuments in order to secure his own legacy.
 After all, Hatshepsut was never supposed to be pharaoh.

-But he also left some things alone, like Hatshepsut’s obelisk at Karnak and her mortuary temple.
-And we should be grateful for this.
-The Mortuary Temple of Hatshepsut is easily one of Egypt’s finest, and it would even go on to have a major influence on modern architecture.
+We should be grateful that Thutmosis left this temple alone, as the Mortuary Temple of Hatshepsut is easily one of Egypt’s finest.
+And it would even go on to have a major influence on modern architecture.